zoharbabin/prompetize/memory-bank/progress.md

     - Prompt library management fully functional
     - Version Control system implemented and tested
     - GitHub integration complete with OAuth2 authentication
+    - Analytics Dashboard fully implemented with charts and metrics
     - UI components for all features in place

 *   Development Infrastructure: